 Dr. Becker completed his medical degree and a PhD in Biomedical Sciences at the University of Heidelberg Medical School in Germany.
 He completed an emergency medicine residency and ultrasound fellowship-in-residency at the University of Michigan in Ann Arbor, Mich.
 He then completed fellowship training in critical care medicine, ECMO, and clinical research at the University of Pittsburgh in Pittsburgh, Pa., followed by an additional fellowship in emergency medical services at the University of Florida.
+Dr. Becker also holds a Master of Business Administration degree from the University of Tennessee - Knoxville.

 Dr. Becker is the Executive Director - Emergency Medicine of the UF Health Critical Care Organization.
 He also serves as the Co-Director of the UF Health Clinical Ethics Consultation Service.